-The occurrence of air temperatures conducive to insect activity (as indicated by thawing degreedays [TDD] sums) was below average in early June, but late June, July and early August were all warmer than average (Appendix B).
+Summer weather information was compiled to assess insect-season conditions and the likely severity of insect harassment between late June and mid-August.
+The occurrence of air temperatures conducive to insect activity (as indicated by the sum of thawing degree-days [TDD]) was above average in June 2013, slightly below average in early July 2013, and then above average in late July and early August 2013 (Appendix B).
 These temperature patterns can be used to predict the occurrence of harassment by mosquitoes (Aedes spp.) and oestrid flies (Hypoderma tarandi and Cephenemyia trompe).
-The estimated probabilities of mosquito activity, and thus the expected levels of insect harassment of caribou, based on daily maximum temperatures (but ignoring wind speed; Russell et al. 1993) at Nuiqsut and Deadhorse were below average in early June and above average the rest of the summer (Lawhead et al. 2013).